wazo-pbx/xivo-blog/content/articles/sprint-review-1520.md

 ------------------

 **OS Upgrade**: 15.20 will be the first version of XiVO running under the latest version of Debian GNU/Linux, also known as "Jessie".
-Many librairies and programs that run on a XiVO server have also been upgraded.
+Many libraries and programs that run on a XiVO server have also been upgraded.
 This upgrade helps to improve the overall stability and security of XiVO and allows to use the latest technologies available in order to develop new and exciting features.